STUDENT LIFE AT HUNTER COLLEGE

 - Welcome Week and Final Fever Carnivals

-From the Academia Literaria to the West African Dance Club, student clubs represent a variety of interests on campus.
-Other students may share the same interests and have started a club.
-If not, currently registered Hunter students can Charter (establish) a new club to share their interests and sponsor activities with like-minded fellow students.
+From the Academia Literaria to the West African Dance Club, student clubs represent a broad range of interests on campus.
+Other students may share your interests and may have already started a club.
+If not, currently registered Hunter students can charter a new club to share their interests and sponsor activities with like-minded fellow students.

-Hunter College has two student governments; they offer a wide range of activities and services.
+Hunter College has two student governments, which offer a wide range of activities and services.

 - The Undergraduate Student Government (USG), in Room 121, North Building.